prestodb/presto/presto-docs/src/main/sphinx/connector/kudu.rst

-On creating a Kudu table you must/can specify addition information about the primary key, encoding, and compression of columns and hash or range partitioning, and the number of replicas.
-Details see in section `Create Table`_.
+On creating a Kudu table you must/can specify addition information about the primary key, encoding, and compression of columns and hash or range partitioning.
+Details see in section
+`Create Table`_.

 -  The table can be described using